tprasadtp/ubuntu-post-install/README.md

 > Please note that the above repositories are sometimes not updated for latest Ubuntu release and most certainly will not be available for upcoming release of Ubuntu(Alpha/Beta).
 It might take some time till the repositories are available for the latest release.
 Use -f or --fix command line option or --pre-release in case you are using a Development version of ubuntu to revert using latest available version of repositories (usually previous Ubuntu release or in case of Beta/Alpha latest stable release of ubuntu).
 [For more info see command line options.](#fix-for-latest-ubuntu-releases)

 * Google Chrome
-  > Please note that Google Chrome doesn't support 32 bit architecture.
+  > Please note that Google Chrome doesn't support 32 bit architecture use Chromium.

 * Google Earth
 * Spotify